How to use a Brand Key Model to display your brand’s unique selling proposition

 To illustrate, click on the purpose and values questions to get the Brand Key Model explained.

-There are four types of brand claims you can use as the reasons to believe in support of your unique selling proposition (USP).
+You can use four types of brand claims as reasons to believe (RTBs) in support of your unique selling proposition (USP).

 Process support